Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ##### The Contract: Antecedents

-The idea here is to clearly specify a the conditions for calling a function (method, message, procedure, whatever), and the consequences of doing so correctly or incorrectly:
+The idea here is to clearly specify the conditions for calling a function (method, message, procedure, whatever), and the consequences of doing so correctly or incorrectly:

 1. the environment in which a piece of code may be used (e.g, in terms of previous actions);